codatta/codatta-frontier-standards/README.md

 ## 📂 Repository Structure (Example)

 Each frontier directory includes:
-- **taxonomy-and-schema.md**: Documentation outlining the taxonomy and schema, providing a structured format for annotations.
+- **taxonomy-and-schema.md**: Documentation outlining the taxonomy and schema, providing a structured format for annotations and general guidance.
+- **taxonomy_vX.json**: A JSON file containing detailed taxonomy definitions for account annotation.
+This file serves as the ground truth for the actual taxonomy adopted in systems, standardizing categories and attributes across data providers.
+Any discrepancies between this JSON file and `taxonomy-and-schema.md` should be resolved by referring to the JSON file as the authoritative source.
 - **schema_vX.json**: JSON files that define the schema for data annotation.
+This schema file is considered the authoritative source for schema definitions, taking precedence over `taxonomy-and-schema.md`.
+If there are any differences between this JSON file and the `.md` file, `schema_vX.json` should be followed.
-- **guidelines.md**: Task-specific guidelines for contributors working within each frontier.
+- **guidelines.md** (optional): Task-specific guidelines for contributors working within each frontier.
+This file is optional and can be included if additional guidance is necessary for the annotation tasks.

 For example:
 ```